 Also, if you want two of the same pets, guinea pigs are a better choice.
 Remember, guinea pigs are less hostile than hamsters and get lonely more often, so they need another guinea pig partner.
 Hamsters also like the company, but they can be fine even when solitary.

-The last thing to consider is whether you have other pets, like cats, dogs or something else.
+The last thing to consider is whether you have other pets, like cats, dogs, or something else.
 It can be highly dangerous for the rodents to be in the same space with animals that could sniff or climb around their cage.
 There are many dangers of other pets attacking or injuring the fragile guinea pig or hamster.

 Mating between a guinea pig and a hamster is impossible, and any such inappropriate attempt will result in severe injuries or even death of the hamster.
 Similar to them both fighting.

-Do Guinea Pigs and Hamsters Share Play Spaces Well?
+Can Guinea Pigs and Hamsters Play Together?

+Guinea pigs and hamsters can’t play with each other without your supervision.
 If they are kept separately in their own cages, it is possible to have them both as pets.
 Once they are free to walk on the floors with their toys or snacks, keep an eye on them not to collide or fight out in the open in your home.

 With all of these things in mind, you should be able to decide which rodent you’d prefer as a pet.
-Keep them happy, playful, healthy and safe!
+Keep them happy, playful, healthy, and safe!